Editor’s note: This blog post was last updated on by

-From its craggy, snow-capped mountains to its unbelievably cool cities, Canada has so much to explore you’ll wonder how to fit it all in.
-Well, wonder no more, because our spectacular Rocky Mountaineer trip takes you on the ultimate whistle-stop tour of this beautiful country, from the cloud-strewn mountain peaks to the icy blue ocean.
-In just two weeks, you’ll get a taste of all that Canada has to offer: hot springs, cool bars, and an enormous helping of natural beauty.
+From its craggy, snowcapped mountains to its unbelievably cool cities, Canada has so much to explore you’ll wonder how to fit it all in.
+Well, wonder no more because our spectacular Rocky Mountaineer journeys will take you on the ultimate whistle-stop tour of this beautiful country, from the cloud-strewn mountain peaks to the icy blue ocean.
+In just two weeks, you’ll get a taste of everything Canada has to offer: hot springs, cool bars, and an enormous helping of natural beauty.

 Your first stop in Vancouver will be something of a flying visit, but don’t worry, you’ll have plenty of time to explore this stunning city later in your trip.
-With the glimmering towers of its metropolis rising in stark contrast out of the breathtaking mountains and greenery surrounding it, Vancouver is likely to capture your heart at first sight.
-Explore Stanley Park to really get in touch with the natural beauty of the place, with its diorama of mountains and unfurling ocean visible from the seawall.
-If you’re more interested in the delights of the city, head into town and experience the amazing culinary scene that Vancouver has to offer.
+With the glimmering towers of the metropolis rising in stark contrast out of the breathtaking mountains and surrounding greenery, Vancouver is likely to capture your heart at first sight.
+Stroll through Stanley Park to get in touch with the natural beauty of the place with its diorama of mountains and unfurling ocean visible from the seawall.
+If you’re more interested in the delights of the city, head into town and prepare your tastebuds for Vancouver’s amazing culinary scene.

-From authentic Japanese – the izakayas are amazing – to locally sourced West Coast cuisine, there’s something for everyone in the city’s fast-growing foodie movement.
-Even more impressive is the craft beer scene, which has rightly been called nation-leading, as you will see for yourself in Vancouver’s trendy bars.
+From authentic Japanese – the izakayas (Japanese bars serving accompanying small plates) are amazing – to locally sourced West Coast cuisine, there’s something for everyone in the city’s fast-growing foodie movement.
+Even more impressive is the craft beer scene, which has rightly been called nation-leading as you will see for yourself in Vancouver’s trendy bars.
 In addition to all this, the burgeoning art scene lends the city an urban edge that is well worth exploring.
-Basically, you won’t ever want to leave.
+You won’t ever want to leave.

 Alaskan Inside Passage Cruise

 If anything is worth leaving Vancouver for, it’s the next leg of our trip, which is a cruise exploring Alaska’s stunning Inside Passage.
-The protected waterway has some of the most stunning scenery in the world and the deep waters let you get amazingly close to the steep mountain walls that surround you.
-Marvel at soaring glaciers and the intricate fjords carved into the ice by centuries of lapping waves.
-You’ll stop off at intimate ports of call, including Icy Strait Point which allows you to experience the frosty wilderness that local Alaskans call home.
-From marvelling at stunning glaciers to exploring the picturesque towns you can hardly believe exist in this beautiful, harsh environment, the Alaskan cruise is bound to be a highlight of your trip.
+The protected waterway has some of the most breathtaking scenery in the world, and the deep waters bring you incredibly close to the steep mountain walls that surround you.
+Marvel at gigantic glaciers and the intricate fjords carved into the ice by centuries of lapping waves.
+You’ll stop off at intimate ports of call, including Icy Strait Point, which allows you to experience the frosty wilderness that the Alaskans call home.
+From gazing at glittering glaciers to exploring the picturesque towns you can hardly believe exist in this beautiful, harsh environment, the Alaskan cruise is bound to be a highlight of your trip.